Form C Compliance for Startups: What Foreign Founders in India Must Know

 Key Compliance Updates for Startups

-• Departure Reporting Requirement:In some regions (notably Chennai and increasingly elsewhere), accommodation providers must file Form C within 24 hours of a foreign guest’s departure, in addition to arrival.
+• Departure Reporting Requirement:In some regions (notably Chennai and increasingly elsewhere), accommodation providers must file Form C within 24 hours of a foreign guest’s departure, in addition to arrival (Check the update below).

 • Joint Responsibility:While the primary responsibility for Form C filing lies with the accommodation provider, if the provider fails, the compliance burden can shift to the company employing the foreign national.
 FRROs may require the company to explain failures or provide proof of submission during visa renewals or registrations.